Biswas20020101/Intel8051-DevBoard/README.md

-# Intel8051-DevBoard
+# Enhanced Intel"MCS-51"(8051)-System Development

-This project focuses on exploring the capabilities of the Intel 8051 microcontroller, a popular and versatile 8-bit microchip widely used in embedded systems.
+This project focuses on exploring the capabilities of the Intel 8051 microcontroller, a popular and versatile 8-bit Micoprocessor.